 (1) Hypothetical example is for illustrative purposes only.
 Does not represent the return of any actual investment.
 (2) Assumes inflation-adjusted 1.5% annual wage hikes, as reported by the Bureau of Labor Statistics.

 Securities and advisory services offered through LPL Financial, a registered investment advisor, Member FINRA/SIPC.
 Insurance products offered through LPL Financial or its licensed affiliates.
-Diamond Credit Union and Diamond Financial Planning are not registered broker/dealers and are not affiliated with LPL Financial.
+Diamond Credit Union, Diamond Youniversity, and Diamond Financial Planning are not registered broker/dealers and are not affiliated with LPL Financial.